Head and Shoulders Chart Pattern

 - Head: Prices don't retreat for long because bulls make another run, this time succeeding and surpassing the previous high; a bullish sign.
 Prices retreat again, only to find support yet again.

 - Right Shoulder: The bulls push higher again, but this time fail to make a higher high.
 This is very bearish, because bears did not allow the bulls to make a new higher or even an equal high.
 The bears push prices back to support (Confirmation line); this is a pivotal moment - Will bulls make another push higher or have the bears succeeded in stopping the move higher.

-If prices break the confirmation support line, it is clear that the bears are in charge; thus, when price closes below the confirmation line, a strong sell signal is given.
+If prices break the confirmation support line, it is clear that the bears are in charge; thus, when price closes below the confirmation line, a potential sell signal is given.